magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

    *  The Place Order storefront page and payment-related web APIs.
 ReCAPTCHA protection for these pages is disabled by default and can be enabled from the Admin.
 This coverage adds an anti-brute force mechanism to protect stores from carding attacks.

 {:.bs-callout-info}
-Starting with the release of {{site.data.var.ee}} 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
+Starting with the release of {{site.data.var.ee}} 2.3.2, we will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
 This allows users to more easily identify unaddressed vulnerabilities in their deployment.
 You can learn more about CVE identifiers at [CVE](https://cve.mitre.org/).

 ### Infrastructure improvements